-WVO an abbreviation of Waste Vegetable Oil.
+WVO is an abbreviation of Waste Vegetable Oil.
 Waste vegetable oil is a general term for all kinds of used edible oils.
 Used Cooking Oil (UCO) and Yellow Grease are other terms for waste vegetable oil.

-Cooking oil, fryer oil, grease trap waste, yellow grease, etc. comprise UCO.
+Cooking oil, fryer oil, grease trap waste, yellow grease, etc., comprise UCO.
 Also, used edible oil, such as palm oil, canola oil, and peanut oil, is a primary WVO source.
-Other fats such as chicken fat, beef lard, fish oil, etc. are also present in waste vegetable oil.
+Other fats such as chicken fat, beef lard, fish oil, etc., are also present in waste vegetable oil.

 Water is the primary contaminant of WVO.
 It can come from the water in the fried food to wash water from food prep.
 Soapy wash water from cleaning activities also adds to the water content of used cooking oil.

 In the presence of soap (detergent), water and oil combine to form an emulsified phase.
 This emulsion is also known as the ‘rag layer.’
 We discuss this emulsion processing in detail further down in this article.

 Solids or sludge is the other contaminant in WVO.
 Flour, crumbs, organic particles, bone fragments, sand, etc., turn into sludge.

 Feedstock for biodiesel production is the primary use of purified WVO.
 Biodiesel processing requires clean WVO without any water or sludge.

 Biodiesel procedures prefer the least FFA (Free Fatty Acids) in their feedstock.
 In fact, neutralizing FFA in the WVO is essential before making biodiesel.